VIRGINIA AREA HISTORICAL SOCIETY'S

 Located in beautiful Olcott Park, the museum complex consists of the former park superintendent's residence, a Finnish log house and a 1930s tourist cabin.
 Permanent exhibits depict logging and lumbering industries, Virginia's fires of 1893 and 1900, and Olcott Park's Master Gardener Gunnar Peterson.

 The museum is open from 11:00 - 4:00 on the following days:

 Admission to the museum is by donation.
 Tours are given throughout the day.
 The facility is handicapped accessible.
 Arrangements may be made for groups or classes.

 Friends of B'nai Abraham have made the former synagogue into a museum and cultural center.
-Virginia Area Historical is working in partnership with them.
+Virginia Area Historical Society is working in partnership with them.
 The building is located at the corner of 4th Avenue and 5th Street South in Virginia.
 During the summer the center is open on Wednesdays and Fridays from 1:00 until 3:00 or at other times by appointment.
 In the fall, winter and spring it's open by appointment only.
 Please call 218-741-1136 to make arrangements.
 In addition to historical displays, visitors will enjoy the builidng itself which has been beautifully restored.